This was a somewhat difficult page for me to put together for a couple of reasons.

 You should also know that most memory foam mattresses have several layers so they can benefit from the different density characteristics explained below.
-For instance, what you often see is a mattress with a low density top layer and a thick high density bottom layer.
+For instance, what you often see is a mattress with a low-density top layer and a thick high density bottom layer.

 Low Density – 3lbs and under

 Pretty much all memory foam mattresses on the market today react to the temperature of your body.
-As the foam warms up it becomes softer and moulds to your natural contours.
-For that reason, some brands do take time to adjust to simply because the cushioning beneath you doesn’t “spring” into action the minute you lie down.
+As the foam warms up it becomes softer and molds to your natural contours.
+For that reason, some brands do take time to adjust simply because the cushioning beneath you doesn’t “spring” into action the minute you lie down.

-With a low density memory mattress (3lbs and under), you instantly get a softer feel beneath you.
+With a low-density memory mattress (3lbs and under), you instantly get a softer feel beneath you.
 So if you’re someone who prefers a nice soft bed, or you can’t get over that initial feeling of stiffness memory foam is synonymous with, a low density might just do the trick.